 Put aside time for relaxation and exercise.
 These are both great ways to decrease stress.Wear comfortable clothes and shoes.Avoid eating fast food.
 Prepare healthy and nutritious snacks prior to traveling.

-Rest aching muscles.To increase blood flow, do light to moderate exercise.Try heat therapy.
+If you are suffering from travel-related aches and pains, try the following tips: Rest aching muscles.To increase blood flow, do light to moderate exercise.Try heat therapy.
 Hot showers, heating pads, and hot compresses may help to relax muscles.If recommended by your doctor, take

 pain medications to relieve pain and stiffness.Give yourself a mini-massage.